zorbathut/dec/doc/quickstart/installation.md

 ## Godot

-Copy every `.cs` file from `dec/src` into ThirdParty/dec.
+Copy every `.cs` file into ThirdParty/dec.
 When you're done, it should look something like this:

 <img src="installation_godot.png">